top of page

 Meg Molloy is a freelance Cultural Strategy and Communications Consultant working with artists, galleries and organisations in the UK and internationally.
 With over a decade of experience in the arts, she has led communications, artist relations and museum liaison for galleries and cultural destinations.
 Her work spans public and media relations, brand strategy, website and social media management, and audience development.
-She is also a writer and photographer.

 Meg has worked on landmark building projects and high-profile launches, including with Stephen Friedman Gallery, Venice Biennale, Dreamland Margate, Studio Voltaire and Dulwich Picture Gallery.
 She has led global communications campaigns for exhibitions and art fairs, and worked with both emerging and established artists worldwide including Jeffrey Gibson, David Shrigley, Yinka Shonibare and Rember Yahuarcani.